open-obfuscator/doc/omvll/passes/strings-encoding/index.md

 Return the modified name for this global value suitable to be used as the key for a global lookup (e.g. profile or ThinLTO).
 {{< / blockquote >}}

-but in most of the O-LLVM's forks the name of the constructor is set as follows:
+but we do take care of hashing the global identifier.
+Conversely, in most of the O-LLVM's forks the name of the constructor is set as follows:

 ```cpp
 uint64_t StringObfDecodeRandomName = cryptoutils->get_uint64_t();